ArminHuber/Rayleigh-Lamb-Equation-Solver/README.md

 # Rayleigh-Lamb-Equation-Solver
-Calculate Lamb wave dispersion diagrams for free isotropic plates by evaluating the Rayleigh-Lamb equations.
+Calculate Lamb wave dispersion diagrams for free, perfectly elastic, isotropic plates by evaluating the Rayleigh-Lamb equations.

 Written in MATLAB R2022a and Python 3.10.